 Cybersecurity assessments uncover, protect, and remediate any potential system vulnerabilities.
 This is what you can get from an assessment:

-- Evaluate the likelihood of risks and importance level
+- Evaluate the likelihood of risks and their importance level.

-Nobody can guarantee that you won’t be hit by cyberattack.
+Nobody can guarantee you won’t be hit by a cyberattack.
 However, preparing for any kind of attack can save your business.
-A cybersecurity assessment will help you map out risks, prioritize it, and anticipate the likelihood of its occurrence.
-You’ll be able to understand the full range risk exposure of your business, while bracing your organization for a potential cyber attack.
+A cybersecurity assessment will help you map out, prioritize, and anticipate risks.
+You’ll be able to understand the full range risk exposure of your business while bracing your organization for a potential cyberattack.

 Gap analysis is part of the cybersecurity assessment process.
 It looks at the loopholes between your security programs.
-In fact, this is one of the most critical elements of an assessment since IT experts examine how your cyber protocols can be enriched.
-Most of us are drawn by building a security framework, yet turn a blind eye onto creating a closed loop security model, which dramatically fortifies cyber defense.
+This is one of the most critical elements of an assessment since IT experts examine how your cyber protocols can be enriched.
+Most of us are drawn by building a security framework, yet turn a blind eye to creating a closed-loop security model, which dramatically fortifies cyber defense.
 Gap analysis identifies that deficiency and helps create a clearer picture of how your cybersecurity plan should be.

 As your business grows, you can easily lose track of asset inventory.
-A cybersecurity assessment traces back to all of your assets from physical technologies to digital apps.
-Any type of attack is possible especially with modernized tactics of hackers.
+A cybersecurity assessment traces back all of your assets from physical technologies to digital apps.
+Any type of attack is possible especially with sophisticated tactics of hackers.
 This can arise in computing environments, containers, web applications, and devices.
-With asset discovery, you can keep a sharp look on your IT environment.
+With asset discovery, you can keep a sharp look at your IT environment.

 The overall results of the assessment will let you understand how to intercept future attacks.
-Your employees too will be more aware of where threats might set in and how to counter it.
+Your employees too will be more aware of where threats might set in and how to counter them.
 Being mindful is the best prevention against viruses.
-If your employees are following best security practices, the less likely you have to worry about huge sums of ransoms.
+If your employees are following best security practices, you will be less likely to have to worry about huge sums of ransoms.

-A cybersecurity assessment helps develop a foundation for your business.
+A cybersecurity risk assessment helps develop a foundation for your business.
 It reveals the openings in your systems as well as the strengths and weaknesses of your security program.
 Upon taking an assessment, you can establish a more cyber resilient plan across the organization.
-If you need extra hands, contact BlackPoint.
-Our team has a proven track record of preventing hacks.
-Complete an assessment and let us handle the security audit process.
+If you need extra hands, contact BlackPoint IT.
+Our team has a proven track record of preventing disasters.
+Claim your free cybersecurity risk assessment and let us handle the security audit process.